 The 9th edition of MICGénero will be held online.
 The festival, focusing on gender and human rights, aims to reach 30.000 views.
 Alongside documentaries, fiction short and feature films, the festival will feature Q&As with filmmakers and ‘100 hours of activism’, a programme in which public officials, NGOs, activist and academics are invited to donate an hour of their time and talk about the films, thus generating spaces for discussion on human rights.
 Furthermore, the festival will feature online workshops, masterclasses and conferences, all of them focusing on subjects related to gender perspective and human rights.

 MOLDOX Bridges is the spin-off of the annual MOLDOX documentary festival in Cahul, Southern Moldova.
-Festival screenings will be organised in Ungheni, close to the border with Romania.
-By screening 10 to 12 high-quality documentaries in this peripheral town, MOLDOX Bridges aims to increase public awareness and debate about urgent social topics.
-Screenings are complemented by debates, Q&A sessions, and documentary filmmaking workshops.
+The film festival took place in Ungheni from 17 till 19 September.
+By screening 15 high-quality documentaries in this peripheral town, MOLDOX Bridges increased public awareness and debate about urgent social topics.
+In addition, the screenings were complemented by debates, Q&A sessions, and documentary filmmaking workshops.
 During the filmmaking workshops the participants managed to create 2 short films on topics of local importance that were screened on the closing day of the festival.

 In Niger, a mobile film festival on human rights will be held in 30 villages in the Tillabéry region and 30 colleges in and around the capital Niamey.
 As elections are coming up in Niger, the organisation FIFIDHO wants to make people conscious of their electoral rights and freedoms and raise attention to the malpractice of ‘buying votes’ in rural areas.
 Other topics include forced marriage and girls’ rights to education.
 By travelling through the region and setting up daily film screenings for more than a month, the organisers expect to reach 45,000 people.
 The project will be followed by the annual FIFIDHO International Human Rights Film Festival in Niamey and Maradi.

-The first edition of the Feminist Film Festival in Ukraine was created by a feminist collective as a collaborative platform for films that meet the principles of intersectional feminism, anti-racism, anti-colonialism, inclusion, and a culture of consent.
+The Filma.
+Feminist Film Festival in Ukraine was created by a feminist collective as a collaborative platform for films that meet the principles of intersectional feminism, anti-racism, anti-colonialism, inclusion, and a culture of consent.
 In this first edition, about 16 films will be screened online, including audio description and sign language, followed by in-depth discussions.
 Filma intends to be an open and inclusive space for debate on human rights, and to inspire and empower local audiences, reaching an expected 2200 visitors.
 In its programming the festival also focuses on transgender and antiracist activism.
-The NGO Freefilmers also aims to have a representative of several intersecting marginalised groups in its organising team
+The organisation also aims to have a representative of several intersecting marginalised groups in its organising team.